 You may not have heard of it before, but when the great explorers of the Age of Discovery, like Da Gama and Magellan, set sail from Portugal in the 15th century, they left from Belém.
 Belém is a must-see when you visit Lisbon.

 Plan to spend a half-day here as there are a number of places to visit when you’re there.

-Belém is a popular tourist destination and two of the buildings are a UNESCO World Heritage site: Jerónimos Monastery and the Tower of Belém.
+Belém is a popular tourist destination, and two of the buildings are UNESCO World Heritage sites: Jerónimos Monastery and the Tower of Belém.
 UNESCO World Heritage sites are recognized for their uniqueness, beauty, and historical importance.
 So, you’ll want to go early.

 You May Also Like Why You Should Visit Belém

 You’ll generally see people lined up to visit this stunning monastery 30 minutes before it opens.
 To be honest, I’m not sure I have ever seen such a breathtaking building as Jerónimos Monastery.

 As impatient as I am for waiting, I was quite happy to just stand there and gawk at this architectural marvel.
 If you get there early, you’ll have some areas almost to yourself without the throngs of tourists.

 The monastery was built in the 16th century, and Vasco da Gama is actually buried within it.
 (However, there is some debate as to this fact as he died and was buried in Goa, India.
 As the story goes, he was later brought back to his homeland and buried here in the monastery.)

 Buy a joint ticket to see the Tower of Belém and skip the line there, which also gets incredibly long.
 And you can also get a three-way ticket to see the National Archaeological Museum, which I do recommend.